DigitalGrainSize/SediNet/README.md

 * variables: in the form "variable": "variable" (up to 9)
 * dropout: proportion of neurons to randomly drop before fully connected layer (e.g. 0.5)
 * greyscale: true = use greyscale version of the image, or false (use color version)
+* scale: if true, use scikit-learn's robust scaler to scale all variables.
+Otherwise, False for no scaling

 ### The defaults.py file